Workforce Development—How to Apply:

 How to Apply for Assistance:

-1) Visit your local DOL Career Center and register for Employment Services.
+3) Visit your local Career Center and register for Employment Services.
 Explore available jobs in the area.
 Receive free Core and Intensive Services to determine skill level.
-Individuals determined in need of skills upgrade may be referred for Workforce Development-funded training.
+Individuals determined in need of skills upgrade may be referred for Workforce Investment Act (WIA)-funded training.
+Obtain the following printouts from the Career Center for your GMWD application: Customer Services Inquiry and Wage Inquiry.
+You may also receive a card to show your Employment Services (ES) Registration is ACTIVE.

-4) Apply for Financial Aid at the school -- Pell & HOPE, if applicable.
+5) Apply for Financial Aid – PELL & HOPE, if applicable.

-6) Complete applicable skills assessments -- CAPS, TABE, GCIS Skills Assessment, CDM, ASSET, COMPASS, Mavis Beacon, O’NET-- and discuss selected training program and suitability.
+9) Complete applicable skills assessment – CAPS, TABE, SAGE, O’NET Assessment, CDM, Asset, Mavis Beacon, COMPASS – and discuss selected training programs and suitability.

-8) If eligible, meet with an assigned Case Manager to complete your Workforce Development Enrollment Agreement, ITA, and receive necessary forms.
+10) If eligible, meet with an assigned Case Manager to complete your GMWD Enrollment Agreement, ITA, and receive necessary forms.
 Stay in contact with your Case Manager during training.

 11) Complete training and any required testing for licenses and certifications.